-- Planning and configuration work and all work carried out on and with the machine is only to be done by qualified personnel. - The operating instructions must always be available for all work. - The technical data as well as the specifications relating to the permissible installation, connection, ambient and operating conditions are consequentially taken into account at all times. - The specific setup and safety regulations as well as regulations on the use of personal protective equipment are observed.
+- Planning and configuration work and all work carried out on and with the machine is only to be done by qualified personnel. - The operating instructions are always available when performing any work. - The technical data as well as the specifications relating to the permissible installation, connection, ambient and operating conditions as well as the other safety-related data and notes in these operating instructions are taken into account at all times. - The specific setup and safety regulations as well as regulations on the use of personal protective equipment are strictly complied with.

-Use the services and support provided by the local service center for planning, installation, commissioning and service work.
+Engage the services and support provided by the local service center (Page 12) for planning, installation, commissioning and service work.